Kcee42/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Use `tail -1 iacta >> iacta` to write a script that duplicates the last line of the file iacta

 Use `find . -name '*.js' -type f -delete

+Use `find ./* -type d -print | wc -1` to write a script that counts the number of directories and sub-directories in the current directory